codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

    }
    ```

 3. Using the [PUT /bankFeedAccounts](/bank-feeds-api#/operations/create-bank-feed) endpoint, add one or more source bank accounts.
+These are the accounts the SMB user will be able to connect to QBO.

    ```http
    PUT /companies/{companyId}/connections/{connectionId}/connectionInfo/bankFeedAccounts